informalsystems/quartz/docs/getting_started.md

   for the handshake and for verifying attestations
 - [transfers contracts](/apps/transfers/contracts): transfer app example itself

-Onwards with the installation and getting the example running!
+Onwards with the installation and running our example app!

 ## Installation